iorellana/machine-learning-coursera/README.md

 # Further development

-Since Python 3 is the main language for data science and especially for Machine Learning, i'll be passing all the work in R to Python3 to have all those basic implementations in Python 3.
+Since Python 3 is the main language for data science and especially for Machine Learning, i'll be passing all the work in R to Python 3.